 Cognitive skills have to do with the process of how we learn rather than what we learn.
 For example, in order to learn anything well, we really must be able to focus our attention AND process and comprehend the material AND place it in our memory.
 Some people struggle with one or more of these cognitive skills, meaning learning might be harder than it should.

 Brain training exercises help build cognitive skills!

 Surprisingly, brain training is not only great for those with obvious cognitive skill deficits, but can be useful for anyone wanting to unlock more potential!
 So, just about anyone can benefit from the exercises – those with ADHD tendencies, learning disabilities and brain injuries.
 Brain training even helps students who struggle with test anxiety or just want to take their test taking skills from good to better.

 Most experts say brain training exercises work best when practiced 5 days per week for 8-12 weeks.
 In the training I received to work with my own children, I learned each day should consist of at least a few of the primitive reflex exercises (see below) and some of the cognitive skills activities (also see below) for a total of about an hour.

-(After the 8-12 weeks, our family chooses to continue one or two cognitive skills activities per day (5-15 minutes) to wake up our brains before jumping into our school day.)
+(After the 8-12 weeks of intensive training, we’ve chosen to continue one or two cognitive skills activities per day (5-15 minutes) to wake up our brains before jumping into our school day.)